Phillips 66 Partners Sees Unusually Large Options Volume (NYSE:PSXP)

-Phillips 66 Partners LP (NYSE:PSXP) saw some unusual options trading activity on Tuesday.
-Investors purchased 1,148 call options on the company.
-This is an increase of approximately 1,372% compared to the typical volume of 78 call options.
+Phillips 66 Partners LP (NYSE:PSXP) saw some unusual options trading on Tuesday.
+Traders bought 1,148 call options on the company.
+This represents an increase of approximately 1,372% compared to the average volume of 78 call options.

+In other Phillips 66 Partners news, Director Phillip David Bairrington bought 15,000 shares of Phillips 66 Partners stock in a transaction on Friday, September 25th.
+The shares were bought at an average price of $21.70 per share, for a total transaction of $325,500.00.
+Following the completion of the transaction, the director now directly owns 39,653 shares of the company’s stock, valued at $860,470.10.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.

+Several large investors have recently added to or reduced their stakes in the company.
+Blackstone Group Inc acquired a new position in shares of Phillips 66 Partners during the 2nd quarter worth about $85,022,000.
+Chickasaw Capital Management LLC boosted its position in shares of Phillips 66 Partners by 27.8% during the 3rd quarter.
+Chickasaw Capital Management LLC now owns 2,333,238 shares of the oil and gas company’s stock worth $53,758,000 after acquiring an additional 507,112 shares in the last quarter.
+Barclays PLC boosted its position in shares of Phillips 66 Partners by 23.2% during the 2nd quarter.
+Barclays PLC now owns 965,291 shares of the oil and gas company’s stock worth $34,789,000 after acquiring an additional 181,594 shares in the last quarter.
+Neuberger Berman Group LLC boosted its position in shares of Phillips 66 Partners by 232.1% during the 2nd quarter.
+Neuberger Berman Group LLC now owns 818,256 shares of the oil and gas company’s stock worth $29,490,000 after acquiring an additional 571,852 shares in the last quarter.
+Finally, CIBC Private Wealth Group LLC boosted its position in shares of Phillips 66 Partners by 1,667.9% during the 2nd quarter.
+CIBC Private Wealth Group LLC now owns 795,564 shares of the oil and gas company’s stock worth $28,672,000 after acquiring an additional 750,564 shares in the last quarter.
+23.99% of the stock is owned by institutional investors and hedge funds.

-Phillips 66 Partners (NYSE:PSXP) last posted its earnings results on Friday, July 31st.
+Phillips 66 Partners (NYSE:PSXP) last released its earnings results on Friday, July 31st.
 The oil and gas company reported $1.05 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.75 by $0.30.
-Phillips 66 Partners had a net margin of 55.30% and a return on equity of 43.10%.
 The firm had revenue of $430.00 million during the quarter, compared to analysts’ expectations of $361.25 million.
-During the same period last year, the company posted $1.15 EPS.
-The company’s quarterly revenue was up 6.4% compared to the same quarter last year.
-Equities analysts forecast that Phillips 66 Partners will post 3.66 EPS for the current fiscal year.
+Phillips 66 Partners had a return on equity of 43.10% and a net margin of 55.30%.
+Phillips 66 Partners’s revenue for the quarter was up 6.4% on a year-over-year basis.
+During the same period in the previous year, the firm posted $1.15 EPS.
+Equities analysts expect that Phillips 66 Partners will post 3.66 EPS for the current year.

-Institutional investors have recently modified their holdings of the stock.
-Rockefeller Capital Management L.P. bought a new position in shares of Phillips 66 Partners in the 2nd quarter worth about $29,000.
-Tower Research Capital LLC TRC increased its stake in shares of Phillips 66 Partners by 2,624.4% in the 1st quarter.
-Tower Research Capital LLC TRC now owns 1,117 shares of the oil and gas company’s stock worth $41,000 after acquiring an additional 1,076 shares in the last quarter.
-Clean Yield Group bought a new position in shares of Phillips 66 Partners in the 3rd quarter worth about $44,000.
-Pacer Advisors Inc. increased its stake in shares of Phillips 66 Partners by 20.6% in the 3rd quarter.
-Pacer Advisors Inc. now owns 3,050 shares of the oil and gas company’s stock worth $70,000 after acquiring an additional 520 shares in the last quarter.
-Finally, Brookfield Asset Management Inc. bought a new position in shares of Phillips 66 Partners in the 2nd quarter worth about $78,000.
-Institutional investors own 23.99% of the company’s stock.

-Several equities research analysts have weighed in on PSXP shares.
-Wells Fargo & Company cut shares of Phillips 66 Partners from an “overweight” rating to an “equal weight” rating and set a $34.00 price target for the company. in a research report on Wednesday, July 22nd.
-Mizuho dropped their price target on shares of Phillips 66 Partners from $34.00 to $32.00 and set a “buy” rating for the company in a research report on Friday, October 9th.
-Jefferies Financial Group raised shares of Phillips 66 Partners from a “hold” rating to a “buy” rating and dropped their price target for the company from $43.00 to $36.00 in a research report on Monday, July 20th.
-Raymond James dropped their price target on shares of Phillips 66 Partners from $36.00 to $35.00 and set an “outperform” rating for the company in a research report on Tuesday.
-Finally, Royal Bank of Canada dropped their price target on shares of Phillips 66 Partners from $51.00 to $40.00 and set an “outperform” rating for the company in a research report on Monday, August 3rd.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the stock.
-The company has a consensus rating of “Hold” and an average target price of $41.50.

 About Phillips 66 Partners